elasticpath/epcc-search-ast-helper/README.md

 ##### Why does validation include alias resolution, why not process aliases first?

 When validation errors occur, those errors go back to the user, so telling the user the error that occurred using the term they specified improves usability.

+##### Why does the ES only support nested fields, and not other techniques such as flattened or object.

+Nested queries are the most *powerful* and *flexible* ways from a user perspective, however they are likely also the slowest, and eat up document ids a lot.
+In the future as other operation concerns become an issue, support can be added.